The Syrophoenician woman

 Jesus in a foreign country

-Note: This particular woman came from the area near Tyre and Sidon, north of Galilee.
+The woman in this gospel story came from the area near Tyre and Sidon, north of Galilee.
 These were notoriously ungodly cities.
 The people who lived there were Gentiles.
 Many Jews referred to Gentiles as ‘dogs’.
 Mark refers to her as a ‘Greek’, which is shorthand for ‘pagan’.

 The persistent mother